Dallol hot springs and geysers

-Will there be more explosions in future?
+Will there be more explosions in the future?
 Most likely – yes.
 This can happen every second.

 The 1.5 by 3 km large crater of Dallol Volcano has formed by the collapse of salt layers.
 Multiple hot springs above the hot magma have washed out the salt layers, leaving voids, which at some moment have collapsed.

 Most colourful place on Earth?

 The salts of Danakil Depression are white or transparent – just like the table salt.
-Here have been mixed diverse salts – the well known halite (NaCl), but also sylvite, carnallite, kainite.
+There have been mixed diverse salts – the well-known halite (NaCl), but also sylvite, carnallite, kainite.

-Volcanic heat though brings up from the depths other, more colourful elements – the bright yellow sulphur and the iron.
+Volcanic heat though brings up from the depths other, more colorful elements – the bright yellow sulfur and the iron.
 Iron adds lots of colors – green, blue-green, orange, brown.

-All of this – the immense layer of salts and the colourful iron compounds and sulphur are blended by the countless hot springs in the crater of Dallol Volcano.
+All of this – the immense layer of salts and the colorful iron compounds and sulfur are blended by the countless hot springs in the crater of Dallol Volcano.
 This has resulted in one of the most unusual landscapes on Earth.

 Crater is filled with small ponds of water (no, not water – a brine and often – sulphuric acid with pH below 1!) in different colors.
 In one pond the liquid might be in poisonous green color, but right next to it there might be a yellow or blue-green pool.

 Ponds are divided by salt – and often this salt is white as snow, but also – green, orange, yellow.

 Here have formed also rimstone formations – small stone dams.
-Again – this is unique place where can be seen rimstone formations made of salt, may be the only ones in the world.
+Again – this is a unique place where can be seen rimstone formations made of salt, maybe the only ones in the world.
 Elsewhere in the world rimstones are formed from travertine or sinter – and even such travertine rimstones are quite rare.

 The pressure of vapor has created countless geysers in Dallol Volcano.
 These geysers are not high and not permanent – the salt around the geyser in the depths is easily dissolved and at some moment geyser stops erupting.
-Water finds other crevices and new geyser starts erupting nearby.
+Water finds other crevices and a new geyser starts erupting nearby.